lakshmankumar12/nixPowerToolNotes/bashNotes.md

 ```
 * Note that in the above, the name is gone off the file-system.
 * But the file can be read by `/proc/<pid>/fd`
+* It seems the script can either read or write into such numbered-fd's.
+* Thus we do a `3>` or a `4<` depending on if we need to write or read
+* Further, one numbered-fd can be read only once looks like.
+Its like a
+  stream devide for this script.
+We cant seek back.
+So open as many
+  numbered fd's as you want to read.

 # Quick notes on common commands